sphinx-doc/sphinx/Doc-26/library/time.rst

    The earliest date for which it can generate a time is platform-dependent.

-.. function:: mktimetz(t)

-   This function interprets times in arbitrary time zones, producing a value indicating the number of seconds since the epoch for each time.
-It combines the ability of :func:`mktime` to convert local times with the ability of :func:`timegm` to convert GMT/UTC times, but is not constrained by the system's current time zone, instead obtaining time zone information directly from its argument where possible.
-Its argument is the :class:`struct_time` (which may provide time zone information) or a 9-tuple (which does not, causing the argument to be interpreted as a time in the GMT/UTC zone).
-It returns a floating point number, for compatibility with :func:`time`.
-If the input value cannot be represented as a valid time, either :exc:`OverflowError` or :exc:`ValueError` will be raised (which depends on whether the invalid value is caught by Python or the underlying C libraries).
-The earliest date for which it can generate a time is platform-dependent.

-   .. versionadded:: 2.6

 .. function:: sleep(secs)

    Suspend execution for the given number of seconds.
 The argument may be a